nagasudhirpulla/taming_python/blog/skills/dataframe_pivot_melt.md

 Please go through [Pandas DataFrame Basics](https://nagasudhir.blogspot.com/2020/05/pandas-dataframe-basics.html) to learn the basics of pandas DataFrame.

-In this post, we will learn how to change the dimension of  DataFrame using `pivot` and `melt` functions
+In this post, we will learn how to reshape a pandas DataFrame using `pivot` and `melt` functions
 <hr/>

 Dataframe Pivot function is similar to the pivot in Excel Tables